lamystere/lazy-slimes/README.md

 1. [Calibrate](https://docs.slimevr.dev/server/imu-calibration.html), [calibrate](https://docs.slimevr.dev/server/configuring-trackers.html), [calibrate](https://docs.slimevr.dev/server/body-config.html)!
 1. Dance, dance, dance!
 1. Remove the batteries to turn them off or when you need to charge.

+# Thanks
+Thanks to Gorbit99 and Tiel for suggesting improvements to this build!